Table of Contents

 After detox, the patient will then move on to an inpatient treatment program.
 There, they will proceed with treatment on a regular schedule.

 Like alcohol rehab, drug rehab usually begins with detox to help patients go through withdrawal safely.
-This is followed by 12-step, inpatient, or outpatient treatment to help create awareness around substance abuse.
+This is followed by 12-step, inpatient, or outpatient treatment to help create awareness around substance use disorder.

 With drug rehab, however, the withdrawal effects during detox can be fatal.
 If somebody is a heavy or long-time user, they can die from the withdrawal.
 With that being said, it is best if they are monitored throughout the process.

-Heroin and crack addiction are prevalent substance abuse problems in Illinois.
-There are numerous rehabs that are capable of treating substance abuse problems in the state.
+Heroin and crack addiction are prevalent substance use disorder problems in Illinois.
+There are numerous rehabs that are capable of treating substance use disorder problems in the state.

 Treatment Options at Rehab Centers in Illinois